top of page

 News & Resources

-Looking for something?
-This is where you can read the latest news related to the AGIs project and access a range of resources such as the AGI handbook and country reports to websites and books.
+This is where you can read the latest news related to the AGIs project.
+Scroll down to access a range of resources such as the AGI handbook and country reports to websites and books.

 News